na399/decoupled-style-descriptors/README.md

 1. We provide [code](#code) to synthesize handwriting (bottom) in a target style (top) via learned spaces of style and content, and can exploit any available reference samples (middle) to improve output quality.

 2. We provide the [BRUSH dataset](#brush-dataset) of 27,649 online handwriting samples over 170 writers in vector format.
+This is refined from that used in our paper.

 # Demo